 A therapeutic assessment differs from a diagnostic assessment's aim to categorize experience.
 In a therapeutic assessment, the aim is to narrow a presupposed gap between the client's described and lived experience - while gathering more accurately representative and reliable assessment data.

-The therapeutic assessment is focused on the presenting concern.
+The therapeutic assessment is focused on the client's initially reported presenting concern.
 According to Watzlawick, Weakland & Fisch (1975), in order to be solved, a problem, first of all, has to be a problem and the translation of a vaguely stated problem into concrete terms permits the crucial separation of problems from pseudo problems (p.
 111).
-Additionally, a therapeutic assessment generates experience-anchored process-oriented functional insights for the client - maximizing the outcome gains from the assessment phase.
+Additionally, a therapeutic assessment generates experience-anchored process-grounded functional insights for the client - maximizing the outcome gains from the assessment phase.
 This approach assures clients connect to, and find value in, their respective lived experience (Satir, 1988).
-We cannot know in which direction we need to grow, until we first know where we are (Chaleff, 2009, p.38).
+A focused assessment of the presenting concern is vital to the course of therapy, as we cannot know in which direction we need to grow, until we first know where we are (Chaleff, 2009, p.38).

 Goal Development Prompts Growth Opportunities